Best Portable Monitor for Laptop: 6 Picks by Use Case (2026)

 Almost always.

 All MacBooks shipped since 2016 support DisplayPort Alt Mode over Thunderbolt 3 or USB 4 ports.
-We tested four MacBook Pro and MacBook Air models with the picks above and every one ran on a single cable.
+Recent MacBook Pro and MacBook Air models run the picks above on a single cable.

 Is OLED worth it for a portable monitor?